-Key Lime Tartlets are a delightful way to get a Key lime pie fix without having to break out the stretchy pants.
-I remade these tasty citrus tarts for a recent baby shower and they were a delicious contrast to the sweet, creamy mini cheesecakes on a dessert platter.
+Key Lime Tartlets are a delightfully delicious and refreshing way to get a Key lime pie fix without having to break out the stretchy pants.
+I remade these tasty citrus tarts for a recent baby shower and they were a delicious contrast to the sweet, creamy mini cheesecakes on my dessert tray.

-Lime tarts are a nice change of pace from the ubiquitous, yet irresistible lemon bars.
+Individual Lime tarts are a nice change of pace from the ubiquitous, yet irresistible lemon bars.
 Whenever making a variety of mini desserts, something citrus is always welcome.
-Not everyone loves chocolate as much as my family.
+Not everyone is as crazy about chocolate as my family.

 Key Lime Tartlets

 My hubby, Bill, does not like limes.
 He loves lemonade, lemon bars, lemon meringue pie, but I can’t convince him that lime desserts are just as incredible.
-So when I first made these key lime tartlets in 2012, I delivered them to a neighbor recovering from surgery.
+So when I first made these individual lime tarts in 2012, I delivered most of them to a neighbor recovering from surgery.

-Remembering a splendid key lime pie at one of her dinner parties, decided to test out my little square tart molds and make individual Key lime tartlets for dessert.
-And there would certainly be at least one leftover for some personal indulgence.
+Remembering a splendid key lime pie at one of her dinner parties, I tested out my new square tart molds and made individual Key lime tartlets for dessert.
+Squirreling away a couple of these petite lime tarts for our household, at least I had little competition for my after dinner indulgence.

-These lime tarts were indeed delectable and elegant little nibbles, but a lot of work.
+These key lime tartlets were indeed delectable and elegant little nibbles, but a lot of work.
 Pressing graham cracker crumbs evenly into many tart molds was no simple task.
 I used a tassie tamper to assist in the process.

 For this batch, I pressed the graham cracker crumbs only onto the bottom of the tart wells.
 Thinking this could save some work, they were much more difficult to unmold.
-In face, I had to chill them and keep my fingers crossed that the sides would not stick.
-I’ll go back to pressing the crumbs up the sides as well with my next batch.
-I recommend you do the same if you give this recipe a try.
+In fact, I had to chill them and keep my fingers crossed that the sides would not stick.
+PRO-Tip: I recommend pressing the crumbs up the sides of the wells along with the bottoms if you give these individual lime tarts a try.
 Scroll down below the recipe to see one of the original photos with the crust pressed up the sides (circa 2012).

-There will be extra crumbs and filling.
+There may be extra crumbs and filling.
 Make another partial batch or if you own a few small tart pans, use one or two of those to bake larger tarts with the leftovers.

 Key Lime Tartlets